larseknu/AndroidProgrammering2018/README.md

-# Eksempler Android-Programmering Høst 2018
+# Examples in Android-Programming Autumn 2018
-Eksempler til kurset "Android-Programmering" høsten 2018 ved Høgskolen i Østfold
+Examples for the course "Android-Programming" autumn 2018 at Ostfold University College

-## Forelesning 01
+## Lecture 01
-* Introduksjon til Android
+* Introduction to Android